Everybody (¥$ song): Background and promotion

 Prior to creating "Everybody", both Charlie Wilson and Lil Baby had collaborated with Kanye West.
 Wilson provided additional vocals for songs from West's albums My Beautiful Dark Twisted Fantasy (2010) and Ye (2018), and was prominently featured on "Bound 2" from West's sixth studio album, Yeezus (2013).
-Lil Baby made a guest appearance on West and Canadian singer the Weeknd's single "Hurricane", from the former's tenth studio album, Donda (2021).
-While recording Vultures 1 in Saudi Arabia during November 2023, videos of the duo recording with Lil Baby surfaced online.
+Lil Baby made a guest appearance alongside Canadian singer the Weeknd on the single "Hurricane" from West's tenth studio album, Donda (2021).
+While recording Vultures 1 in Saudi Arabia during November 2023, videos of West and Ty Dolla Sign recording with Lil Baby surfaced online.

 West teased "Everybody" through an Instagram post on December 9, depicting him overlooking a skyline with his back turned to the camera as the song played in the background.
-West wore an all-white outfit, with an altered version of the German Coat of Arms and the text "Vultures" printed on the back of his shirt.
 Later that day, Ty Dolla Sign posted a tracklist for Vultures 1 to his account, featuring "Everybody" as the album's opening track.
-West and Ty Dolla Sign previewed the track in full during their Vultures Rave event in Miami, Flordia on December 12.
+West and Ty Dolla Sign previewed the track in full during their Vultures Rave event in Miami, Florida on December 12.
 After the event, TMZ reported that West had failed to clear its interpolation of "Everybody (Backstreet's Back)", alleging that the members of Backstreet Boys disapproved of West using the song.
 Since West had interpolated the song rather than sampling it, he would only need approval from its songwriters, being Max Martin and the estate of Denniz Pop, to use it.
 Though it was never confirmed if West sought out their approval, with Martin's publisher refusing to discuss any "legal matters", it is likely that West was denied, as Vultures 1 released on February 10, 2024, without "Everybody" on its track listing.

-Though it was never released, West and Ty Dolla Sign have played "Everybody" during most of their live performances as ¥$.
-As noted by Variety, performing the song in public would not constitute a copyright violation, as opposed to releasing it on music streaming services.
-It was played during the Vultures 1 release party at UBS Arena on February 10 despite being cut from the album.
-On February 24, the duo performed it at the Mediolanum Forum in Milan, where the crowd sang along as West's wife Bianca Censori recorded the event on her phone.
-At their September 15 show in Haikou's Wuyuan River Stadium, West performed the track while accompanied by his children and Censori.

 Composition

 "Everybody" prominently interpolates "Everybody (Backstreet's Back)", featuring a rendition sung by Wilson as its chorus, where the line "Backstreet's back, alright!" is changed to "Yeezy's back, alright!".
-The song also interpolates its bass line, which is used during the verses.
+The song also interpolates its bassline, which is used during the verses.
 West raps about feeling ostracized by the music industry, saying they want to kill and "MeToo" him, adding that they're waiting for him to "say the wrong thing".
 Ty Dolla Sign and Lil Baby also perform verses.